imranmatin23/waveglider-coms/README.md

 ## Setting Log Message Format
 This [link](https://docs.python.org/3/library/logging.html#logrecord-attributes) contains all of the attributes that can be logged in one call to log.

+## Camera Link
+This is a [link](https://www.flir.com/products/blackfly-usb3?model=BFLY-U3-23S6C-C) the specific camera that I am working with.
+The camera is the FLIR Blackfly USB3 MODEL: BFLY-U3-23S6C-C: 2.3 MP, 41 FPS, SONY IMX249, COLOR

 ## INTRODUCTION

 ## TUTORIAL